finteger/finteger.github.io/learning/layout.md

 all the available space on the cross axis, as shown in the example below.

-{% render docs/code-and-image.md,
-image:"fwe/layout/basic_listview.png",
-caption: "This figure shows a ListView widget with three children."
-alt: "A screenshot of three widgets laid out vertically.
-They have expanded to take up all available space on the cross axis." code:"
 ```dart
 Widget build(BuildContext context) {
   return [!ListView!](